anj88/Technical_Tests/README.md

  <br>Scenario:-Verify if the icons are present on top of the screen
  <br>Given I want food in "AR51 1AA"
  <br>When I search for restaurants
- <br>Then I should see the popular cuisines as tabs on the screen</p>
+ <br>Then I should see the popular cuisines as tabs on the next screen</p>

 <br>3.searchRestaurant() tests the below scenario
  <br> Scenario: -Verify if user can search in "AR51 1AA" area
- <br>Given I want food from the restaurants in "AR51 1AA"
+ <br>Given I want food from the listed restaurants in "AR51 1AA"
  <br>When I search for food
  <br>Then I should see the restaurants providing <food>
   <br>|<b>food</b>|